Understanding the Silver Spring Crime Rate

 Criminal law is not cut-and-dried; there are numerous variables and elements of each case that need to be considered.
 Cases often get dismissed due to the fact that proper legal procedures were not followed during the arrest.
 Our law firm has extensive experience handling cases in which evidence that might be damaging to the case has been rendered unusable after we discovered a specific law or legal process that permits it.
 If there is no possibility of the accused being found innocent, a great criminal lawyer understands how to strike deals and work out lower sentences.

 Helping Silver Spring Residents with Their Criminal Defense Matters

 While, in theory, following the law should keep you from getting entangled with criminal offenses and law enforcement, the unfortunate truth is that unfair arrests happen every day in Maryland.
 The area in which you reside or spend most of your time often plays a large part in your odds of being arrested.
 This becomes crystal clear when looking at the Silver Spring MD crime map.
 Crime, and subsequently, arrests, is highest in Silver Springs’ Downtown area, with arrests being less common in quieter, more suburban areas.

 Contact a Silver Spring DUI Lawyer Today

 Because any arrest and criminal charge are serious, it’s important to hire an aggressive Silver Spring criminal defense lawyer as soon as you are aware of your charges.
-Whether charged with DUI, assault, domestic violence, gun or drug crimes, or other offenses, attorney Morgan E. Leigh can advise you of what immediate steps you should take in advance of your court date.
+Whether charged with DUI, assault, domestic violence, gun or drug crimes, or other offenses, attorney Paolo Gnocchi can advise you of what immediate steps you should take in advance of your court date.
 In addition, she can provide you with an overview of possible defenses and a range of potential outcomes for the case.
 Contact us today to set up an initial consultation, where we will discuss your rights and your options.